apsears/DeepHeart/README.md

  The FFT is a signal processing technique for converting a signal into a frequency domain.
 The original signal is also filtered with a high pass Butterworth filter aimed at removing noise above 4Hz (or 240 beats per minute).
-The filtered signal is again transformed to it's approximate frequency domain.
+The filtered signal is again transformed to its approximate frequency domain.
 A combination of the above fourier coefficients are fed into the convolutional neural network.